Starcounter/Docs/README.md

     * Download the image from the original
     * Simply drag the file into GitBook and give it a descriptive name
 7. Click save and add a commit message

-#### To do later
-* Fix all the internal links
-* Host this GitBook on docs.starcounter.com
-* Deal with ugly code boxes
-* Implement custom CSS